Tzoulio/ReferGPT/README.md

 ## Acknowledgement
 <p align="justify">
-The work is supported from the ”Onderzoeksprogramma Artificiele Intelligentie (AI) Vlaanderen” programme and by Innoviris within the research project TORRES.
+The work is supported by the ”Onderzoeksprogramma Artificiele Intelligentie (AI) Vlaanderen” programme and by Innoviris within the research project TORRES.
 N. Deligiannis acknowledges support from the Francqui Foundation (2024-2027 Francqui Research Professorship). </p>

 ## Citation
 TBD